Last updated: April 2026

 “Battle of the Bands” competitions are sometimes controversial.
 While the debate around them hasn’t quite risen to the level of debate around open mic nights, some competitions have definitely turned out to be less lucrative to the musicians than they first appear.
-That said, other competitions that are ran by reputable companies can offer once-in-a-lifetime opportunities, sponsorship and other prizes.
+That said, other competitions that are run by reputable companies can offer once-in-a-lifetime opportunities, sponsorship and other prizes.

 Usually judged by a panel of experienced musicians and industry experts, the prizes can range from a day in a recording studio, to a sought after support slot for a big band, or perhaps even a lucrative sponsorship deal.